italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

     &client_assertion_type=urn:ietf:params:oauth:client-assertion-type:jwt-client-attestation
     &client_assertion=$WIA~WIA-PoP

-where a non-normative example of a Credential PoP JWT is given by
+where a non-normative example of a Credential PoP is given by the following JWT headers and payload

 .. _credential_pop_jwt_ex:
 .. code-block::